Stigmavlc/github-user-search-app/README.md

 # github-user-search-app
-A simple and beautiful Github username search app
+A simple and beautiful GitHub username search app